AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Minimum Number of Operations to Make Array XOR Equal to K on leetcode with tc of O(n^2) and sc of O(1) Beats 78.99% in runtime and 64.68% in Memory with JavaScript

 ### day 79 of #100DaysOfCode
-- Completed Task one Registeration Form using HTML/CSS, NodeJS Express and mongoDB and submited
+- Completed Task one Registeration Form using HTML/CSS, NodeJS Express and mongoDB and submited it
 - Learning Bit Manipulation

 #### Bit Manipulation: